Davigbit/TextRecognition/README.md

 ### Running the project:

 Open two terminals, one for running the server, the other for the client.
-Also, make sure to put both terminals in the project folder.
+Also, make sure to put both terminals in the project's folder.

 #### - Running server on Linux or Mac: